mngu2382/books/_posts/2014-11-01-BeauvoirSimonede_SheCameToStay.md

 This line struck me, as it resonated sympathetically with my own response to the book, though I would go further and say that I found the book suffocating.
-The fraught dynamic, where one of the trio's mood can in an instant swing from self-satisfaction to distress, caused minor gesture or off-the-cuff reply from another of the trio, whether the intent was innocent or malicious; this continual drama I found frustratingly unfathomable.
+The fraught dynamic, where one of the trio's mood can instantly swing from self-satisfaction to distress, caused by a minor gesture or off-the-cuff reply by another of the trio, whether the intent was innocent or malicious; this continual drama I found frustratingly unfathomable.

 Although de Beauvoir's unfliching protrayal of the trio is very admirable, I found reading the novel a bit of a slog.